-We will be adding to this post in the run up to the re-opening of the school with ways parents can help.
+We will be adding to this post in the run up to the re-opening of the school with information for parents and how they can help.

 13th August, 2020